-Copies of these records will be securely sent along with the DSCB Derby Education Providers Transfer summary sheet within a maximum of 7 days to any school/setting which the child transfers and a confirmation of receipt obtained.
-The Designated Safeguarding Lead (DSL/ duties) will also consider if it would be appropriate to share any information with the new education provider in advance of the child leaving.
+Copies of these records will be securely sent along with the DDSCP Derby Education Providers Transfer summary sheet within a maximum of 7 days to any school or other education setting which the child transfers and a confirmation of receipt obtained.
+The Designated Safeguarding Lead (DSL) will also consider if it would be appropriate to share any information with the new education provider in advance of the child leaving.

-The Designated Safeguarding Lead and their Deputies will be informed when a child's safeguarding/child protection file is received.
+The Designated Safeguarding Lead and their deputy will be informed when a child's safeguarding/child protection file is received.